create3000/x_ite/docs/_posts/what's-new.md

 ## X_ITE v12.0 Series

 *Leipzig, 9th August 2025:* This new series 12.0 comes with a breaking change in texture coordinate handling.
 There was a bug when the texture coordinate of a Geometry2D shape must be flipped for the back face, and when a [ImageTexture](/x_ite/components/texturing/imagetexture/) or [MovieTexture](/x_ite/components/texturing/movietexture/) must be flipped, and when the glTF parser generates [TextureTransformMatrix3D](/x_ite/components/texturing3d/texturetransformmatrix3d/) nodes.
+It will affect files with texture transform nodes and X3D files generated from glTF.

 ### Breaking Change